sharmaraja/Stock-Dashboard/README.md

 # Stock-Dashboard
-A dashboard for stocks using yfinace, alpha vantage and stocknews
+A dashboard for predictiing stock prices.